 Employees can always defend any enforcement action of non-compete clauses – by asserting that the California law on restraining anyone from working in their field applies.

-If an employer is fired for failing to sign a non-compete clause, the worker can file a wrongful termination case.
+If an employee is fired for failing to sign a non-compete clause, the worker can file a wrongful termination case.
 With the help of experienced Bakersfield lawyers, the employee can demand:

 - Job reinstatement